simp/simp-doc/docs/getting_started_guide/Installation_Options/Cloud/SIMP_on_Amazon_Web_Services.rst

   PuppetServer service (port 8140) is accessible from any Puppet agents that will connect to your SIMP Server.
-- Upon launching the instance you will be prompted to provide a key pair that will be used to allow access to the system. you **must** provide a key that you have access to, as the key you provide will be the only key that you can log in to the instance with.
+- Upon launching the instance you will be prompted to provide a key pair that will be used to allow access to the system.
+You **must** provide a key that you have access to, as the key you provide will be the only key that you can log in to the instance with.
 The key will be automatically assigned to the ``ec2-user``.